Zavvy-Glitch/reading-notes/html.md

 ## Six Steps For Wireframing

--Do your Research
+* Do your Research
--Prepare your Research for Quick Reference
+* Prepare your Research for Quick Reference
--Make sure you have your user flow mapped out
+* Make sure you have your user flow mapped out
--Draft > Draw and Sketch > Don't Illustrate
+* Draft > Draw and Sketch > Don't Illustrate
--Add Detail and Test it
+* Add Detail and Test it
--Turn Wireframes into Prototypes
+* Turn Wireframes into Prototypes

 ## 3 Key Principles:
 * Clarity